simonpedrogonzalez/solar-explorer/README.md

 # Solar Explorer

-This repository contains the code and documentation for "Space Mission Explorer," an interactive visualization tool that allows users to explore space missions and celestial bodies within our solar system.
+This repository contains the code and documentation for project "Solar Explorer".
+It is an interactive visualization tool that allows users to explore space missions and celestial bodies within our solar system.

 ## Team Members